 Fences are a great addition to any home with the many styles and types of materials available that can aid in the longevity of your home’s outer protection!
 One can choose to opt for a classic wood fence, vinyl as a viable alternative or even a chain link fence for longer life.
 When considering what fence is better for you, think about what goals you want to achieve with the fence.
 Would you prefer low maintenance, a low cost, or is a longer life span more of a goal?
 Each type of fencing material has advantages that can cater to certain categories of preferences while falling back on others.
 It’s important in your decision-making process to consider the pros and cons before ultimately making a commitment.
 In either case, you are sure to make an attractive addition to your home!

 Fences come in a variety of materials that range in use and protective features.
 Here are some of the most popular types of fencing materials.

 What type of fence lasts longest?

-Chain-link fences are considered to be the longest lasting type of fencing out there due to it’s non-rusting galvanized steel finish, because of this it also requires little to no maintenance.
-The drawback is that it won’t provide as much in protective qualities as may be desired.
-It’s important to note that there are certain types of wood fences, that can near the life span of a chain link fence.
+Chain-link fences are considered to be the longest lasting type of fencing out there due to it’s non-rusting galvanized steel finish; because of this it also requires little to no maintenance.
+The drawback is that it won’t provide as much privacy as may be desired.
+It’s important to note that there are certain types of wood fences that can near the life span of a chain link fence.